-The Energy & Sustainability Committee is comprised of the SVP of Property Management, VP of Property Management Operations, Vice President, Sustainability and National Initiatives, Director of Engineering, all Regional Managers, and consultants as needed.
+The Energy & Sustainability Committee is comprised of the SVP of Property Management, Director of Property Management Operations, Vice President, Sustainability and National Initiatives, Director of Engineering, all Regional Managers, and consultants as needed.
 The Energy & Sustainability Committee meets bi-weekly and focuses on the environmental impact of our operations by determining the best initiatives to put in place to achieve our targets.

-We have committed to performance targets for energy intensity and water intensity and we intend to commit to Scope 1 and 2 greenhouse gas (GHG) emissions and waste diversion targets in 2020.
+We have committed to performance targets for energy intensity, water intensity, waste diversion, and Scope 1 and 2 greenhouse gas (GHG) emissions.

 – Energy Intensity (kBtu/SF): Achieve a 20% reduction in portfolio energy use intensity from 2016 by 2026.

 – Water Intensity (gallons/SF): Achieve a 20% reduction in portfolio water use intensity from 2018 by 2028.

 – GHG Emissions Intensity (Scope 1 and 2): Achieve a 20% reduction in portfolio GHG emissions intensity from 2018 by 2028.

 We released our inaugural Sustainability Report in 2019 (2018 data) and will publish a report annually that shows progress towards our performance targets.

 Performance Metrics and Data Management

 We are committed to providing our property teams with accurate, timely, and actionable performance metrics to understand how their property performs over time and compares to others in our portfolio.
 We have partnered with Schneider Electric (SE) to collect and manage our data.
-Monthly invoices for electricity, natural gas, district steam, district chilled water, domestic water, sewer, waste, and recycling are collected and stored by SE, and relevant cost and consumption data is made available in the Resource Advisor software platform for reporting purposes.
+Monthly invoices for electricity, natural gas, district steam, district chilled water, domestic water, sewer, waste, organic waste, and recycling are collected and stored by SE, and relevant cost and consumption data is made available in the Resource Advisor software platform for reporting purposes.
 All data undergoes rigorous quality assurance checks.

 Aggregation of this information enables us to track performance metrics on the property, regional and portfolio level such as: